 This course provides an introduction to statistics for anyone who will ever have to collect, analyse or interpret data, either in their career or private life.
 Statistical skills will be developed through Exploratory Data Analysis, using real data, appropriate technology and statistical techniques.
-An important aspect of the course will involve communicating results to others in spoken or written form.
+An important aspect of the course will be the communication of results to others in spoken or written form.

-Prerequisite: TFCMATHS 89F, TFCMATHS 91F or TFCMATHS 93F
+Prerequisite: TFCMATHS 89F, TFCMATHS 91F or

+TFCMATHS 93F